debinqiu/Coursera_DataAnalysisTools/Week_2_ChisqTest.md

 chi-square value, p value, degree freedom (0.18428630193336085, 0.66771524617245703, 1)
 ```
 In summary, the six post hoc comparison p-values are listed as follows.
-They are all greater than 0.0083 which indicates no any difference between the comparison.
+They are all greater than 0.0083 which indicates no any difference between the two different frequency of smoking.

 | Comparison | p-value |
 |------------|---------|